sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 ### Limiting scope to basic blocks

 SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
-Because symbolic interpretation involves following every path in a program and the number of paths in a program increases exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.
+Because symbolic interpretation involves following every path in a program and the number of paths in a program increases exponentially with the size of the program, it can be difficult to make verification with symbolic interpretation scale to large programs.

 We address this problem by proving basic block equivalence rather than program equivalence.
 By definition, there is only a single path through a basic block.
 This avoids the exponential